 - Asking them how they engage in self-harm

-- Inquiring where they self-harm
+- Inquiring where they self-injure

 - Asking them if they’re willing to go to the doctor to get a physical exam